SINTEF/dlite/bindings/python/triplestore/README.md

 > A Python package encapsulating different triplestores using the strategy
 > design pattern.

-This package has no dependencies outside the standard library, but the triplestore backends have.
+This package has by itself no dependencies outside the standard library, but the triplestore backends may have.

 The main class is Triplestore, who's `__init__()` method takes the name of the backend to encapsulate as first argument.
 Its interface is strongly inspired